 - 25,000 bonus SkyMiles.

 How do I contact Delta SkyMiles?

 To get in touch with Delta SkyMiles about a membership enquiry or flight redemption, try:

-While the call centre might be the quickest way to resolve your issue, try the social media channels if the line is busy or you’re not able to call overseas numbers.
+While the call centre might be the quickest way to resolve your issue, try the social media channels if the line is busy or you cannot easily call overseas numbers.

-When it comes to using SkyMiles, there are some tremendously good-value redemptions such as the China Airlines Sydney to London example for 90,000 miles in Business Class.
-On the flipside, Delta’s own flights are subject to dynamic pricing, which can really blow the numbers out of the water.
+When it comes to using SkyMiles, there are some tremendously good-value redemptions such as Australia to Europe for 90,000 miles in Business Class.
+On the flip side, Delta’s own flights are subject to dynamic pricing, which can really blow the numbers out of the water.